| The

 may bring ideas from COSAC discussions to their national

+debate.
 5. COSAC

 hereby declares its intention to actively follow and participate